- Food and Cooking

 - Fresh Cilantro Leaves

 Cook bacon until crisp.
 Drain and crumble.
 Reserve 1 Tbs. drippings in pan.
 Add sweet pepper, jalapeno pepper, onion and garlic to skillet and cook until tender.
 Add pinto beans, tomatoes, beer, chili powder, cumin and salt.
 Bring to a boil.
 Reduce heat and simmer, uncovered, until desired consistency.
-About 5 minutes.
 Stir in crumbled bacon.
 Spoon onto a serving dish and garnish with Fresh Cilantro.